pulumi/docs/content/quickstart/cloudfx/_index.md

 * `provider`: (Required) The provider to deploy cloud resources into.
 Currently only `aws` is supported.

 The AWS implementation of the Cloud framework accepts the following configuration settings.
-These can be provded via `pulumi config set cloud-aws:<option>`.
+These can be provided via `pulumi config set cloud-aws:<option>`.

 * `functionMemorySize`: (Optional) Override the Lambda function memory size for all functions.
-* `functionIncludePaths`: (Optional) Comma-seperated list of additional paths (relative to the project root) to include in Lambda zip uploads for JavaScript callbacks.
+* `functionIncludePaths`: (Optional) Comma-separated list of additional paths (relative to the project root) to include in Lambda zip uploads for JavaScript callbacks.
 E.g `./img.png,app/`.
-* `functionIncludePackages`: (Optional) Comma-seperated list of additional packages (relative to the project root) to include in Lambda zip uploads for JavaScript callbacks.
+* `functionIncludePackages`: (Optional) Comma-separated list of additional packages (relative to the project root) to include in Lambda zip uploads for JavaScript callbacks.
 E.g `body-parser,typescript`.
 * `computeIAMRolePolicyARNs`: (Optional) Set the IAM role policies to apply to compute (both Lambda and ECS) within this Pulumi program.
 The default is: `arn:aws:iam::aws:policy/AWSLambdaFullAccess,arn:aws:iam::aws:policy/AmazonEC2ContainerServiceFullAccess`.
 * `acmCertificateARN`: (Optional) ACM certificate ARN to support services HTTPS traffic.
 * `ecsClusterARN`: (Optional) ECS cluster ARN.
 One of `useFargate`, `ecsClusterARN`, or `ecsAutoCluster` must be provided to use container-based resources like `cloud.Service` and `cloud.Task`.